epfl-ada/ada-2023-project-onsecalme123/README.md

 ## Proposed Additional Datasets

-We do not plan to add any other dataset than the given CMU Movie Summary Corpus dataset.
+We will use the dataset ethnicities.wikidata.csv to complete the characters.metadata.tsv from the CMU Movie Summary Corpus dataset.
+This dataset contains people's ethnicities mapped to their corresponding freebase ID.
+Since the freebase database is not accessible anymore, we downloaded this data from Wikidata, through https://query.wikidata.org.

 ## Methods